Tatiana Gonchar

 Nicole Climanova

-The wooden office in Olgino, St. Petersburg.
+A wooden office in Olgino, St. Petersburg.

-The architects —of the bureau Conifer.
+The architects — the Conifer studio.

 Photo by Dmitry Tsyrenshchikov